 We transact business in various foreign currencies and have established a program that primarily utilizes foreign currency forward contracts to address the risk associated with fluctuations of certain foreign currencies.
 Under this program, increases or decreases in our foreign currency exposures are offset by gains or losses on the forward contracts to mitigate foreign currency transaction gains or losses.
 These foreign currency exposures typically arise from intercompany transactions.
 Our forward contracts generally have terms of 30 days.
-We do not use forward contracts for trading purposes or designate these forward contracts as hedging instruments pursuant to ASC 815 Derivatives and Hedging.
+We do not use forward contracts for trading purposes or designate these forward contracts as hedging instruments pursuant to ASC 815, Derivatives and Hedging.
 We adjust the carrying amount of all contracts to their fair value at the end of each reporting period and unrealized gains and losses are included in our results of operations for that period.
 These gains and losses are intended to offset gains and losses resulting from settlement of payments received from our foreign operations which are settled in U.S. dollars.
 All outstanding foreign currency forward contracts are marked to market at the end of the period with unrealized gains and losses included in other expense.
 The fair value is determined by quoted prices from active foreign currency markets (Level 2).
 The consolidated balance sheets reflect unrealized gains within accounts receivable, net and unrealized losses within accrued liabilities.
 Our ultimate realized gain or loss with respect to currency fluctuations will depend on the currency exchange rates and other factors in effect as the contracts mature.
-As of March 31, 2024 and 2023, the notional amounts of forward contracts as well as the related fair values were as follows:
+As of March 31, 2025 and 2024, the notional amounts of forward contracts as well as the related fair values were as follows:

-March 31, 2024 March 31, 2023
+March 31, 2025 March 31, 2024

-Canadian Dollar 2,50) 4,500
+Euro 10,280

-South Korean Won - 1,500
+Canadian Dollar 2,000 2,500

-Mexican Peso 3,00)
+South Korean Won 2,500

-Australian Dollar 500)
+Mexican Peso 2,000 3,000

-British Pound Sterling 1,00) 500
+Australian Dollar 500

-Chinese Renminbi - 500
+British Pound Sterling 1,000

-Total notional amounts \$ 7,00) : \$ 7,000
+Total notional amounts \$ 16,780 \$ 7,000

-Recognized foreign currency gains or losses related to our forward contracts in the accompanying consolidated statements of operations and comprehensive income were gains/(losses) of \$243, \$(743) and \$(1,586) for fiscal 2024, 2023 and 2022, respectively.
+Recognized foreign currency gains or losses related to our forward contracts in the accompanying consolidated statements of operations and comprehensive income were gains/(losses) of \$(563), \$243 and \$(743) for fiscal 2025, 2024 and 2023, respectively.
 Gains and losses from our forward contracts are intended to be offset by transaction gains and losses from the settlement of transactions denominated in foreign currencies.
-The Company realized net foreign currency gains/(losses) of \$(205), \$(100), and \$(1,937) for fiscal 2024, 2023, and 2022, respectively.
-Foreign currency gains and losses are recorded within other expense/(income) in our consolidated statements of operations and comprehensive income.
+The Company realized net foreign currency gains/(losses) of \$74, \$(205), and \$(100) for fiscal 2025, 2024, and 2023, respectively.
+Foreign currency gains and losses are recorded within other income/(expense) in our consolidated statements of operations and comprehensive income.